 A transfer of the runs in 1860 occurred from Granville and his brother Alexander Collins to a Mr John “Swampy” Hay (who married into the Robinson Family from the Upper Murray), he was also the neighbour of William Guise and was also a brother-in-law of the next owner James Robinson.
 It appears that this may have been some sort of rouse to acquire land- without actually acquiring it if you know what I mean.
 In any case by 1865/66 the owner is listed at the Bank of New South Wales.

 It was purchased by James Robinson (formerly of Coppabella in the Upper Murray) in 1870 and after moving to Kimo in 1872, he set about improving the land and buildings.
-He was the first person on the Murrumbidgee to ringbark trees as a way of clearing the land (he probaly learnt the technique on his previous farm) and is credited with most of the improvements that still stand today.
+He was the first person on the Murrumbidgee to ringbark trees as a way of clearing the land (he probably learnt the technique on his previous farm) and is credited with most of the improvements that still stand today.
 Most Notably the Wool shed, the Grain Shed and the old two parts of the current Homestead.
-He was the first to fence Kimo and reportedly had hundreds of people working on the place, a mossive boost to the local economy.
+He was the first to fence Kimo and reportedly had hundreds of people working on the place, a massive boost to the local economy.
 It is at this time that the name seems to change from Kymo (as listed in many official documents and changed by Joseph Andrews) to its current and original spelling of Kimo.

 Privately James experienced a tough life.
 His first wife Edith died in a terrible carriage accident in 1888 at Fernberg house in Bardon.
 Edith was the daughter of John Brown of Colstoun, Upper Paterson who was a pioneer of New South Wales.
-Feernberg House is now known as Government House in Brisbane.
+Fernberg House is now known as Government House in Brisbane.
 James’ sister was married to the owner, a very prominent Queensland politician, Mr John Stevenson.
 Mrs Robinsons sister was married to another prominent squatter and politician W. H. Walsh and they had been visiting their relatives when the accident happened.
 Some horses were spooked causing the carriage to overturn down an embankment instantly killing her, James and his Daughter were both there also.
 Mrs Robinson body was buried in Toowong Cemetery and James returned to Kimo along with his daughter to break the terrible news to their other 3 children.
 James eventually remarried Miss Martha Evans of Wangaratta.

-The house itself has been built in three very distinctive eras, the first section in timber (1872) by James Robinson, The next section in hand made clay bricks (with clay from Kimo) (1890’s).
+The house itself has been built in three very distinctive eras, the first section in timber (1872) by James Robinson, The next section in hand made clay bricks (with clay from Kimo) (late 1890’s).
 It is believed that Jame’s Wife Martha had the wing added onto the original house while James had been travelling overseas purchasing sheep and he returned home to the new addition.
 The third section was added by its current owners, in double brick (1985) and in keeping with the second section.

 James Robinson was an amazing business man and he set about creating one of the finest properties in the state.
 Under his tenure the property grew in productivity.
 The land remained roughly the same size 22,500 acres (stretching from and including Abingdon all the way into and including Gundagai).
 In 1902 Kimo Carried close to 30,000 sheep, 1000 cattle and 200 horses.
 The Wool Shed (still in use today) was 17 stands and they turned off an average of 500-600 bales of wool annually.
 A news clipping from 1906 recalls a new record for shearing at the Kimo Wool Shed; “its board of 17 shearers shore 2588 Sheep in 8hrs 15mins, an average of 152 per man with the ringer shearing 208 personally.”
 This is comparable to modern shearers today at Kimo however the shed now is 6 stand, shearing over 800 per day.